VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 ## The solution

-Kotlin Coroutines comes with idea of [Structured Concurrency](https://kotlinlang.org/docs/reference/coroutines/basics.html#structured-concurrency): all Kotlin Coroutines must run in Coroutine Scope - just cancel scope and all coroutines in it will be cancelled.
+Kotlin Coroutines come with idea of [Structured Concurrency](https://kotlinlang.org/docs/reference/coroutines/basics.html#structured-concurrency): all Kotlin Coroutines must run in Coroutine Scope - just cancel scope and all coroutines in it will be cancelled.

 ```kotlin
 class RightScreen: CoroutineScope by CoroutineScope(Dispatchers.Unconfined) {